 Kharmate et al (2013) Inhibition of tumor promoting signals by activation of SSTR2 and opioid receptors in human breast cancer cells.
 Cancer Cell Int 13 93 PMID: 24059654

-Garzón et al (2009) Gz mediates the long-lasting desensitization of brain CB1 receptors and is essential for cross-tolerance with morphine.
+Garzón et al (2009) Gz mediates the long-lasting desensitization of brain CB1 receptors and is essential for cross-tolerance with mor.
 Mol Pain 5 11 PMID: 19284549

 Kokkola et al (2005) S-nitrosothiols modulate G protein-coupled receptor signaling in a reversible and highly receptor-specific manner.
 BMC Cell Biol 6 21 PMID: 15850493

 Do you know of a great paper that uses DAMGO from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area